 Recovery From Narcissistic Abuse.

-One of the most important steps to recovery after being in a relationship with a narcissist is who are you listening to.
+One of the most important steps to recovery after being in a relationship with a narcissist is who are you listening to?

 First, you need to start listening to your own intuition.
-That’s your internal sat nav telling you what you need to do,
+That’s your internal sat nav telling you what you need to do.

 Friends and family may mean well, but if they have not been through it, they don’t understand enough to help you in the right way.

-Join me, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.
+Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.